yc4ny/xR-EgoPose/README.md

 ```
 python train.py --training_type train3d --gpu {gpu id} --log_dir {experiments/Train3d}
 ```
-Training is done for 3 Epochs and approximately takes ~2 hours on a single 3090 GPU.
+Training is done for 3 Epochs, 3.0GB of VRAM is needed for training.
+On a single 3090 GPU, training takes approximately 25-35 minutes per epoch.

 You can also download the pretrained checkpoint from this [link](https://drive.google.com/drive/folders/1vAmK83MO3UvVd52OQ3X6G8gPQhClZHL0?usp=sharing).
 The checkpoint is located under *Train3d* folder.